 - The Great British Baking Show (Netflix)

 - The Artist is Present (Amazon Prime Video)

 - Art 21 series (Youtube, Amazon Prime Video)

 - Crafting in America (Youtube, Amazon Prime Video)

 I am also a huge true crime junkie, and have watched some great series:

 - This is a Robbery (Netflix)

 This is really just the tip of the iceberg.
-If you have any favorite shows you like to watch while crafting, hand sewing, knitting, etc, please share them in the Wise Craft Quilts Facebook Group.
+If you have any favorite shows you like to watch while crafting, hand sewing, knitting, etc, please share them on the Wise Craft Facebook Page.